 - Under each Forum you can create one or more Topics related to that general discussion area.The columns around threads, posts and last posts allow you to track, at a glance, what has been posted.

-- To set up this discussion list click on New and under that option we have New Forum.Fill in a title and (optionally) provide a description, there are also various other options below that.
+- To set up a new forum, click on New and then on New Forum.Fill in a title and (optionally) provide a description, there are also various other options below that.

 - Once you are done, click on Save and Close to save these settings.

-- Now, click on that topic now and add a new thread.
+- Click on the topic and start a new thread.

 As an instructor or teaching assistant, we recommend you start the conversation yourself by posting the first thread.

-You can of course add attachments too.
+You can add attachments.
 Once you are finished you can then pin a thread to keep it at the top of the list of threads, so that it is always visible to students.
 You can also subscribe to your own thread and that way you are notified of any posts made to it as a reply.

-- Next to the forum title click on View Forum Statistics.This allows you to track what has happened, who has posted, who has replied, who has read.
+- Next to the forum title click on View Forum Statistics.This allows you to track what has happened in the forum.

 - You can also export that information to a CSV file if you want your next group of students to look at previous discussions.